 And they need our help!

-Many people wrongly believe that there are rescue and rehabiliation centres for dolphins in Western Australia.
+Many people wrongly believe that there are rescue and rehabilitation centres for dolphins in Western Australia

 There are none!